dotnet/msbuild/documentation/High-level-overview.md

 # What is MSBuild
 MSBuild is a build platform used mainly for .NET and Visual Studio.
-But when referencing MSBuild technically we can divide what MSBuild is in a few main parts:
+When referencing MSBuild technically we can divide what MSBuild is in a few main parts:
 - Programming language that uses XML semantics to define build actions and data.
 - A standard set of scripts authored in the MSBuild language (so called 'common targets') that are shipped together with the MSBuild binaries and that define what a build process means.
 - API and command line interface that interprets and manipulates the programming language.